iesta/1BTCPuzzle/readme.md

 ## Think in pairs

-???
+- ???
+- we must find pairs of words...
+- public/private key ?

 ## Code easily, attack early

 - might be first 4 valid BIP39 words
-- might be 4 valid BIP39 words
+- might be 4 valid BIP39 words i the seed
-- can be a clue to tell us : code is easy, start asap
+- could be a clue to tell us : code is easy, start asap
-- is an example of 2 pairs
+- is an example of "Think in pairs"

 ## Lost transaction costs *almost* users

-Followed a reference to the serie of numbers in Lost ???
+Followed a reference to the serie of numbers in Lost

+- ???

 ## 00212121

-- is the amount in btc of a tx linked to the original address
+- is the amount in btc of a tx linked to the original address (2607c7ae1078643506a6580295849f6289f944e6f8156d1fbacdb4e162fca808)
 - could be a password
-- is probably the derivation path
+- could be the derivation path : m/49'/0'/21'/21/21
-- means null!!! in hex
+- means "null!!!" in hex (to be checked)

 ## Try +1